Quantum repeaters with encoding on nitrogen-vacancy center platforms: System description

 In this work, we study the implementation of QRs with encoding on NV center platforms.
 One of the key features of NV centers, which makes them a desirable option for QR setups, is their being a two-qubit register.
 This includes an electron spin acting as the optical interface with single photons, and a nuclear spin, due to neighboring carbon or nitrogen atoms to the vacancy, suitable for long-time quantum storage.
 Moreover, using microwave and radio frequency signals, within each NV center, two-qubit operations, e.g. controlled not ({\sc cnot}) and controlled phase gates, can be performed deterministically on these two qubits \cite{wei2013compact,everitt2014high}.
 Within each NV center, one can also map a quantum state from the electron to the nuclear spin, and vice versa \cite{awschalom2018quantum,doherty2013nitrogen,dutt2007quantum,neumann2010single}.
 All these tools come handy in dealing with operations that we need in the QR setup.

 An additional requirement for an efficient QR setup is the ability to write and read single photons to and from a QM.
 By driving an NV center, embedded in a diamond crystal, with a laser field, we can drive many transitions that mostly involve vibrational mode phonons.
 Such transitions will not be useful for coherent operations as these vibrational modes often quickly die out within the crystal.
 Zero phonon line (ZPL) emissions are then effectively the key to generating entangled states with NV centers.
 Even at near zero Kelvin temperatures, however, such emission are typically only a small portion, around 3\%, of all radiations from the NV center \cite{barclay2011hybrid}.
 Accounting also for low collection efficiency from a bulk crystal, entanglement generation with NV centers has been extremely inefficient \cite{epstein2005anisotropic}.
 A remedy to both problems of ZPL emission rates and collection efficiency is to have a microcavity around the NV center \cite{hausmann2013coupling,ruf2021resonant,bogdanovic2017design,nemoto2014photonic}.
 There have been several efforts in this regard, which have improved the ZPL emission rates to 46\% and have increased the collection efficiency by several factors \cite{riedel2017deterministic,le2012efficient,faraon2011resonant}.
 In this work, we assume cavity-based NV center platforms are available, and use known techniques with this technology to entangle light with NV centers and perform quantum operations and measurements on them.
 These tools are summarized in Sec.~\ref{Sec:Toolbox}, based on which, we explain several QR protocols and structures, and then finish this section with our error models.
+Note that the methodologies developed here are also applicable to a broader class of two-qubit memories, including silicon vacancy centers \cite{Bhaskar2020}.

 Throughout the paper, we denote electron (nuclear) spins with lower (upper) case letters, for instance, if $|0\rangle_a$ and $|1\rangle_a$ represent the basis vectors corresponding to, respectively, electron spin numbers $m_S = 0$ and $m_S = -1$, then $|0\rangle_A$ and $|1\rangle_A$ represent the basis vectors corresponding to, respectively, nuclear spin numbers $m_I = 0$ and $m_I = -1$ of the same NV center.